 - Remind yourself that your child probably looks forward to certain routines and relies on them for a feeling of security.
 That may include evening baths, calling out-of-town loved ones and reading together at bedtime.

 - Let babies and toddlers nap at their normal times.
 If you are a parent unaccustomed to being home with your young children, try to organize your work around their sleeping schedules.

-- Keep school-age children on a normal weekday schedule as much as possible, so they don’t have trouble readjusting when they do return to school.
+- Keep school-age children on a normal weekday schedule as much as possible.
 Stick to regular times for waking up and going to bed and having meals, snacks and playtime.

 - Have children do any required homework during normal school hours, and save screen and playtime for after they’ve finished assignments.

 - Maintain normal family routines such as eating together and sharing other evening activities.

 - Keep your routines simple.
 The more complex the routine, the harder it is to maintain.